sloshy/blog/_posts/2023-06-20-intro-tinydb.md

 | Final Fantasy XII | 2006 |
 | Super Mario 64 | 1996 |

-This table, lets call it table "A", has three games and their original release year.
+This table, lets call it table "A", has two games and their original release year.
 You could say that this table is the "original release year for a game".
 Now, lets say we also have this table: